junder-git/aoe2_setup_guide_backup/README.md

 it also can be used to cancel the way point being set on the Extrabutton2 spam end,
 when done spamming tap Extrabutton1 keeping current active way point unchanged.

-### Feudal age Poles to fling food to castle age Saracen elephants via the open market to part mitigate the 30% tribute loss in food.
+### Feudal age Poles to fling food to castle age Saracen elephants via the open market to part mitigate the 30% tribute loss in food (for food>gold ratio units).
-(True market value is refelcted as +/-5 for saracens and +/-30 on any other civ) -> Consider food sold by pole is their to simply maintain in the +/-5 food being bought by the saracen effectively meaning tribute of food is now a 5% loss not 30%... (one way bargin for the saracen but they exaust gold tiles also in order to achieve this)
+(True market value is refelcted as +/-5 for saracens and +/-30 on any other civ) -> Consider food sold by pole is their to simply maintain in the +/-5 food being bought by the saracen, effectively meaning tribute cost of food is now only a 5% loss not 30%... (one way bargin for the saracen but they exaust gold tiles also in order to achieve this)

 For (Saracens) Battle Elephant: 120 Food, 70 Gold